-The colours used in the furniture should be in clear contrast to those of the paving material.
+The furniture should have a visual contrast compared to the surface material of the surface.
 A wheelchair space (min. width 800 mm) should be reserved at the table.
-Persons who are partially sighted must be able to distinguish between table and bench, and a contrast-colour edge in the table is one way of helping them in this.
+Persons who are partially sighted must be able to distinguish between the table and bench with the help of visual contrast.
 No sharp components or components causing collision or other risk are allowed in the furniture.